PYRENEAN PEAKS & PASSES

 Day 5

 The Gavarnie Cirque and Piméné Summit.
 Gavarnie is the most well known site in the Central Pyrenees, and is the home of mountaineering in the Pyrenees.
-This walk from Gavarnie village (1300m) takes you high above the cirque to either the Hourquette d’Alans (2430m) or the Piméné Summit (2801m) for fabulous views in all directions.
-Option of sleeping in a refuge to shorten the walk.
+This walk from Gavarnie village (1300m) takes you high above the cirque to either the Hourquette d’Alans (2430m), the Petit Piméné or the Piméné Summit itself (2801m) for fabulous views in all directions.

 Day 6

 The Bernatoire Lake and Peak: The drive into the Ossoue Valley is an adventurous start to the day in itself.
-From just beneath the Ossoue dam you see up to the Ossoue glacier underneath the Vignemale.
-The Bernatoire Lake sits right on the border and is famous as the route by which Spanish cattle cross over at the end of July each summer to graze in French pastures, an exchange that dates back to medieval times.
+The Bernatoire Lake sits right on the Spanish border and is famous as the route by which Spanish cattle cross over at the end of July each summer to graze in French pastures, an exchange that dates back to medieval times.
 The peak is 300m above and well worth the extra hike.